 plastics and crankbaits tend to be the go-to lures for bass, but don't be afraid

 to try a top water or flyfish for bass.

 and Bullhead): Bait on the bottom is your best bet.
 Worms are a

-favorite, but stink baits, liver and corn all work
+favorite, but stink baits, liver, and corn all work

-are taken incidentally by bait fisherman by fisherman using jigs, crankbaits,
+are taken by anglers using jigs, crankbaits,

-Only hand-propelled craft, sailboats and boats with
+Only human-propelled craft, sailboats, and boats with

-fishermen also use waders or belly boats to get out into the water.
+anglers also use waders or belly boats to get out into the water.
 But did you

 know these accessories can spread aquatic nuisance species?